-EMSP 4630.03: Special Topics in Early Modern Social and Political Thought
+EMSP 4630.03: Special Topics in Early Modern Social and Political Thought university study (minimum 30 credit hours) before

 The Special Topics courses focus on one author or one particular school of thought in an interdisciplinary context.
 Topics vary each year.
 Some of the topics are "Hobbes", "Machiavelli and Reason of State Theories" and "Milton and Early Modern Political Theory".